Hairy marron - Cherax tenuimanus

 Prefers fresh, highly oxygenated, clear-water habitats of the Margaret River, with complex shelter including large woody debris which it also utilities as a food source.
 It is omnivorous, feeding on both plant and animal matter.

-The environmental tolerances of the species is largely unknown (due to low number of animals available to study), however it is expected to have similar (if not more sensitive) requirements to smooth marron, i.e. intolerant of high salinity and temperature, and susceptible to low dissolved oxygen.
+The environmental tolerances of the species are largely unknown (due to low number of animals available to study), however it is expected to have similar (if not more sensitive) requirements to smooth marron, i.e. intolerant of high salinity and temperature, and susceptible to low dissolved oxygen.

 Similar reproductive biology to smooth marron, mating in late winter through spring (July-October) with eggs and then hatches juveniles held under the tail (bound to swimmerets to facilitate oxygenation and allow for cleaning) until around November-December.